webmaster442/BookGen/README.md

 * Extremely fast, compared to GitBook and other NodeJs stuff
 * It hasn't got a template engine, so you don't have to learn a new template language.
 However it's extendable via shortcodes, like wordpress
 * Can be extended with Scripting API
-* Can be extended with NodeJs Scripts
+* Can be extended with NodeJs, Python, Php Scripts
 * Many output formats:
     * Static website with Bootstrap template
     * Printable or Word processor importable plain HTML